 Protect Iowa Waters – Stop Aquatic Hitchhikers

-The Iowa Department of Natural Resources (DNR) has been reminding boaters and anglers to “Clean, Drain, and Dry” their boats and equipment to prevent unintentionally spreading aquatic invasive species, like zebra mussels and Eurasian watermilfoil, that have spread across Iowa by hitchhiking on boats, in bait buckets, and with other equipment used in the water.
+Zebra mussels and Eurasian watermilfoil are two examples of aquatic invasive species that have spread across Iowa by hitchhiking on boats, in bait buckets, and with other equipment used in the water.

 Bighead and silver carp are aquatic invasive species that have been spreading on their own throughout Iowa as the result of recent floods.
 These aquatic invaders can create serious problems when they become established in our waters.

 “Public awareness and action are keys to preventing the spread of aquatic invasive species,” said Kim Bogenschutz, aquatic invasive species program coordinator for the Iowa Department of Natural Resources.

 To help raise awareness of aquatic invasive species, DNR employees will be doing watercraft inspections and invasive species education at public boat ramps across Iowa throughout the summer.

 “Overland transport of boats is one of the most common ways aquatic invasive species are spread,” said Bogenschutz.
 “By taking some simple precautions – clean, drain, dry – boaters and anglers can help stop aquatic hitchhikers.”